top of page

 WILL MEDICARE PAY FOR MY C-PAP MACHINE?

 Yes, however, each Insurance company has its own list of equipment providers that you must use.
-And, these companies are often not the same as you have used in the past or that you may currently be using.
+And, these companies are often not the same as those you have used in the past or that you may currently be using.

 WILL MEDICARE COVER PHYSICAL THERAPY?

-Original Medicare covers an unlimited amount of Physical Therapy appointments as long as your Doctor attests to the fact that the treatments are necessary and that you are improving.
+Original Medicare covers an unlimited number of Physical Therapy appointments as long as your Doctor attests to the fact that the treatments are necessary and that you are improving.
 Medicare Advantage plans will typically cap Physical Therapy at 10 Appointments.

-HOW CAN MEDICARE ADVANTAGE PLANS OFFER OTHER BENEFITS THAT ORIGINAL MEDICARE CAN NOT OR DO NOT OFFER?
+HOW CAN MEDICARE ADVANTAGE PLANS OFFER OTHER BENEFITS THAT Original Medicare cannot OR DO NOT OFFER?

 WILL MEDICARE MAIL ME MY PRESCRIPTION MEDICATIONS?